svavaroe/opencore-asrock-z390-phantom-gaming-itxac/README.md

 - Have not tried out the USB-C and TB3 as I don't have any of those equipment.
 - I'm having trouble getting the computer to enter SLEEP (manually) which was no problem when I used Clover as bootloader.
+- Opencore takes much longer time to enter SLEEP mode then Clover.
+Tho, the display goes black and the spinning HD turns off.
+But not the computer itself.